FAQ for Reboot Website

 One of the most important roles of a parent in this domain is to provide a safe environment to test and practice such cognitive skills.
 Strategies as simple as asking “why” questions help to develop kids’ critical thinking skills on their own as they work through their argumentation.

-See more on our Insights for Kids and Teenagers page for other tools, programs and resources that can be used at home.
+See more on our Insights for Children and Teens page for other tools, programs and resources that can be used at home.

 The Reboot Foundation is entirely supported by the generosity of Bruno and Helen Lee Bouygues.
 Helen Lee Bouygues serves as the President of the Foundation.
 All of the resources developed by the foundation are provided without charge.